0xReki/cs.0xreki.de/schema/biomass/Biomass.md

     property: /ediblePart
     rangeIncludes:
       - https://schema.org/Text
-    comment: A part of the biomass that is is edible.
+    comment: A part of the biomass that is edible.
   -
     property: /poisonousPart
     rangeIncludes:
       - https://schema.org/Text
-    comment: A part of the biomass that is is poisonous.
+    comment: A part of the biomass that is poisonous.
   -
     property: /venomousPart
     rangeIncludes:
       - https://schema.org/Text
-    comment: A part of the biomass that is is venomous.
+    comment: A part of the biomass that is venomous.
   -
     property: /rarity
     rangeIncludes: